Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Background and Related Work

 \subsection{\textbf{Reward Learning and Preference-Based Methods}}

-Designing reward functions for clinical RL is challenging due to the multidimensional nature of clinical outcomes.
-Most approaches rely on terminal endpoints or handcrafted proxies, which introduce subjective assumptions and can lead to unstable policies \cite{luo2024reinforcement, liang2025methods}.
+Designing reward functions for clinical RL remains challenging due to the multidimensional nature of clinical outcomes.
+Most existing approaches rely on terminal endpoints or handcrafted physiological proxies, which can introduce subjective assumptions and lead to unstable or poorly aligned policies \cite{luo2024reinforcement, liang2025methods}.

-In contrast, inverse reinforcement learning (IRL) aims to infer reward functions from observed behavior, providing a data-driven alternative to manual reward design \cite{adams2022survey}.
+Inverse reinforcement learning (IRL) provides a data-driven alternative to manual reward design by inferring reward functions from observed behavior \cite{adams2022survey}.
 In healthcare, IRL has been used to model clinician decision-making in settings such as sepsis treatment and mechanical ventilation \cite{yu2019inverse, yu2019deep}.
-However, classical IRL assumes that observed behavior is near-optimal, an assumption that is often violated in clinical practice due to variability in expertise, institutional protocols, and patient heterogeneity \cite{wang2020adversarial, berner2008overconfidence}.
+However, classical IRL assumes that observed behavior is approximately optimal, an assumption that is often violated in clinical practice due to variability in expertise, institutional protocols, and patient heterogeneity \cite{wang2020adversarial, berner2008overconfidence}.

 Preference-based IRL relaxes this assumption by learning from comparisons between trajectories rather than demonstrations alone, allowing reward learning from imperfect data \cite{brown2019extrapolating}.
-While promising, these approaches require explicit preference annotations, which are difficult to obtain at scale in clinical domains.
+While promising, these approaches typically require explicit preference annotations, which are costly and difficult to obtain at scale in clinical settings.

-Conceptually, our work is also related to perspectives that treat reward functions as imperfect observations of underlying objectives rather than definitive specifications \cite{hadfield2017inverse}.
-This view motivates learning reward functions from diverse sources of evidence, including implicit signals embedded in data.
+More broadly, our work aligns with perspectives that treat reward functions as imperfect observations of underlying objectives rather than definitive specifications \cite{hadfield2017inverse}, motivating the use of diverse and implicit sources of supervision for reward learning.